mfwgenerics/kapshot/README.md

 programming and documentation generation techniques in Kotlin.

 An example of this is the code used to generate this README.md.
-The sample code is executed during generation to ensure correctness.
+Capturing source from blocks allows sample code to be run and tested during generation.

 View the source here: [readme/src/main/kotlin/Main.kt](readme/src/main/kotlin/Main.kt)